jess-es02/Dissertation/README.md

 # Assessing Step-Free Accessibility Disparities on the London Underground

-This repository hosts the complete code for my Masters Dissertation, provisionally entitled "Prioritising London Underground Step-Free Upgrades to Promote Equitable Mobility for Disabled Passengers".
+This repository hosts the complete code for my Masters Dissertation, entitled "An Equity-Focused Approach to Prioritise Step-Free Upgrades on the London Underground".
 Below is an explanation of each script, alongside extra information for reproducibility purposes.

 ## Scripts
 Although each script is intended to be run after the other, 1 and 2 can be skipped if the user manually imports the resultant GTFS files from the OneDrive link provided below.